be-bub/genderbub/README.md

   </tr>
 </table>

-- **Random gender:** male or female on spawn with configurable chance (0-50% each)
-- **Sterility:** infertile mobs can't breed, chance is based on your male/female ratio settings.
-- **Visual icons:** configurable gender icon above mobs and HUD when holding scanner.
-- **Breeding control:** block same-gender breeding, disable sterile breeding, or allow all.
-- **Item restrictions:** prevent using specific items on certain genders (milking male cows).
-- **Villager support:** villagers get genders, preserved when curing zombie villagers.
-- **Modded mob support:** auto-scan or manually add any modded animal to config.
+Each mob gets assigned a random gender upon spawning, with a configurable chance from 0% to 50% for each option.
+Infertile mobs cannot breed, and the probability is calculated automatically based on your male/female ratio settings.
+A configurable gender icon appears above mobs and in the HUD when holding the scanner item.
+You can block same-gender breeding, disable sterile breeding, or allow all without restrictions.
+Prevents using specific items on certain genders, such as milking a male cow.
+Villagers receive genders, and this is preserved when curing zombie villagers.
+Automatically scans for modded animals that extend the Animal class, or you can manually add any animal to the config.

 <table style="width: 100%; border: none; background-color: #1A1C20; border-radius: 8px; padding: 10px; margin-bottom: 16px; display: table;">
   <tr>